 WAA MDS Backpack

-At 20 litres, this bag is bigger than most of the race packs on this list but it‚Äôs ideal for multi-stage races where you need to be self sufficient or carry a lot of kit.
-Designed for the Marathon Des Sables, a 270-degree zip opening makes it easy to access all your kit without unpacking and repacking and a selection of accessories let you customise the weight and capacity depending on your needs.
+At 20 liters, this bag is bigger than most of the race packs on this list but it‚Äôs ideal for multi-stage races where you need to be self-sufficient or carry a lot of kit.
+Designed for the Marathon Des Sables, a 270-degree zip opening makes it easy to access all your kit without unpacking and repacking, and a selection of accessories lets you customise the weight and capacity depending on your needs.

-There‚Äôs a detachable and independent 4 litre front pack, two half-litre front waste pockets, a tiny back-sized foam sleeping mat ‚Äď though this is more use as back padding during the run than it is for comfort in camp ‚Äď and a waterproof rain cover.
-It‚Äôs incredibly reflective for night run safety and there‚Äôs a built in whistle.
-At its most pared back it weighs 450g (1lb), increasing up to 1,400g (3.1lbs) with all the accessories attached.
+There‚Äôs a detachable and independent 4-liter front pack, two half-liter front waist pockets, a tiny back-sized foam sleeping mat ‚Äď though this is more useful as back padding during the run than it is for comfort in camp ‚Äď and a waterproof rain cover.
+It‚Äôs incredibly reflective for night run safety and there‚Äôs a built-in whistle.
+At its most pared-back, it weighs 450g (1lb), increasing up to 1,400g (3.1lbs) with all the accessories attached.

 Decent sized padded shoulder straps make it comfortable to run with, even when you‚Äôve got 8-10kg (17-22lbs) on your back, and these also hold two removable bottle 750ml plastic bottles.